James Lovegrove is the author of over 50 acclaimed novels and books for children.

 More recently James has produced the Pantheon series, a set of standalone military-SF adventures combining high-tech weaponry and ancient gods.
 The third of these, The Age Of Odin, made it onto the New York Times bestseller list, and it and all the others have been a huge sales success.
 He has also written the first two volumes in a trilogy of novels about a policeman who tackles vampires and vampire-related crimes — Redlaw and Redlaw: Red Eye.

 He has also dipped a toe in the waters of pastiche, having produced a series of Sherlock Holmes novels for Titan Books.
-These include The Stuff Of Nightmares and Gods Of War, with more to come.
+These include The Stuff Of Nightmares, Gods Of War, The Thinking Engine and The Labyrinth of Death, along with the Cthulhu Casebooks, a trilogy mashing up the fictional worlds of Sir Arthur Conan Doyle and H.P.
+Lovecraft.
 As of 2014 he has begun a new action-adventure series set on different planets in outer space, the Dev Harmer Missions.
-The first of these, World Of Fire, is set to be followed by World Of Water.
+So far there have been two of these, World Of Fire and World Of Water.

 As a sideline, James reviews fiction for the Financial Times, specialising in the children’s, science fiction, fantasy, horror and graphic novel genres, and was a regular and prolific contributor to Comic Heroes, a glossy magazine devoted to all things comics-related, until its regrettable demise in 2014.

-Currently James resides in Eastbourne on the Sussex Coast, having moved there in August 2007 with his wife Lou, sons Monty and Theo, and Yorkshire terrier Honey.
+Currently James resides in Eastbourne on the Sussex Coast, having moved there in August 2007.
 He has a terrific view of the sea from his study window, which he doesn’t sit staring out at all day when he should be working.
 Honest.